wpilibsuite/allwpilib/wpimath/algorithms.md

 ### Conventions

 We'll use the extrinsic X-Y-Z rotation order for Euler angles.
-The direction of rotation is CCW looking into the positive axis- If you point your right thumb along the positive axis direction, your fingers curl in the direction of rotation.
+The direction of rotation is CCW looking into the positive axis.
+If you point your right thumb along the positive axis direction, your fingers curl in the direction of rotation.

 The angles are `a_x` around the X-axis, `a_y` around the Y-axis, and `a_z` around the Z-axis, with the following constraints: